 Any time you are setting a screen position (e.g. HealthXPos), if you pass a negative number, it will move that many units in from the bottom right of the screen, otherwise it moves from the top left of the screen) This is so you can build HUDs with items in bottom and left corners whilst remaining independant of screen resolution.
 Unless specified otherwise, all entries go in the [General] section of hud.ini Also, any time you specify a texture, always use .tga on the end even if the texture is a dds file.
-Where it specifies a font number from stylemgr.ini, 0 is FONT_TITLE and so on.
+Where it specifies a font number from stylemgr.ini, 0 is FONT\TITLE and so on.
 Adding new fonts is not possible.
-Firstly, you can define custom colors that will be used later on in hud.ini You set ColorCount to specify how many colors to add.
+Defining Colors Firstly, you can define custom colors that will be used later on in hud.ini You set ColorCount to specifiy how many colors to add.

 Then you create sections labeled [Color1] and so on on up.
 Each section has entries Red, Green and Blue to specify the color (values go from 0 to 255) In all the entries below, anytime a color is mentioned, it is one of these colors specified here.
 Color zero is the default color and is black.
-You can define customization for the number that shows your current health.
-Set HealthEnabled=true to turn it on (and turn the default westwood logic off) Set HealthVisible=false to completly hide the number otherwise it will be drawn Set HealthXPos and HealthYPos to specify where on the screen to draw the number.
-Set HealthXOffset and HealthYOffset to specify the health offset (basicly, this number is multiplied by the current % health the player has and added to the health position when drawing) Set HealthFont to a texture name (i.e. a texture similar to FONT12x16.TGA) to specify the font to use.
-Set HealthColor to a color index to specify the color to use.
+Weapon HUD Parts You can define customization for the number that shows the current bullets in your gun Set BulletEnabled=true to turn it on (and turn the default westwood logic off) Set BulletVisible=false to completly hide the number otherwise it will be drawn Set BulletXPos and BulletYPos to specify where on the screen to draw the number.
+Set BulletFont to a texture name (i.e. a texture similar to FONT12x16.TGA) to specify the font to use.
+Set BulletColor to a color index to specify the color to use.